-Qualifying for welfare assistance in Illinois is based upon your family income, the number of people in your household, whether or not you are receiving child support and your ability to work.
-There are three components to welfare assistance: cash, medical assistance and food stamps.
+Qualifying for welfare assistance in Illinois is based upon your family income, the number of people in your household, whether you receive child support and your ability to work.
+There are three components to Illinois welfare assistance: cash, medical assistance and food stamps.
 If you don't qualify for cash, you may still be eligible for medical assistance and food stamps.

 Temporary Aid to Needy Families (TANF)